zivoy/flowaboat/COMMANDS.md

 	new  -- Walks you through setting up a new event. list -- Lists all events.
 	del  -- Deletes event
-	edit -- Walks you through the process of editing an event
+	edit -- Walks you through the process of editing an event -- todo
 ```

 **Required variables**: `1`